RamcharanSinghRamavath/Road-Accident-DashBoard-/README.md

 * Import Data In MS SQL SERVER
 * Write SQL Quieries To Get Desired O/P as Per Requirements
 * Create a Test Document
+# METADATA
+* File Extension -- .csv
+* No of Rows -- 3.07 Lakhs
+* No of Fields - 21